Published March 26, 2026 · CoinTaxReporting

 Capital Gains Tax Rate and Exemption

-South Korea taxes crypto capital gains at a flat rate of 20% (22% including local income tax).
-Importantly, there is an annual basic deduction of 2.5 million KRW (~$1,900 USD) on virtual asset gains.
-Gains below this threshold are tax-free.
+South Korea taxes crypto gains at a flat 20% (22% including local income tax).
+There’s an annual basic deduction of 2.5 million KRW (~$1,900 USD).
+Gains below that threshold: tax-free.
+Net losses can offset gains in the same year – but can’t be carried forward to future years.

 What Counts as a Taxable Event